 SCATEH Spring Forum 2016

-My name is Nick Robinson; I am a Barrie resident, and a community volunteer with lived experience.
+My name is Nick Robinson; I am a Barrie resident, and an Independent Community Advocate.

 I was asked by Sara Peddle, Executive Director of the David Busby Centre, if I would attend this year’s Simcoe County Alliance to End Homelessness (SCATEH) Spring Forum to speak to you about what it's like to become, and be, a Peer Volunteer; and to share with you how it has impacted my life, and that of others in our community.

 Admittedly, I had not heard the term 'Peer' Volunteer used until lately when Sara first used it with me regarding my own personal progress, and my close interaction within the Barrie downtown community.

 But, as Sara plainly put it; the same guests that I took shelter with 2 winters ago in the Barrie Out Of The Cold (BOOTC) program see that now I'm housed, volunteering at the Busby Centre and on the outreach van, advocating on their behalf within the community, studying in the library, pursuing my interests, and otherwise doing better for myself- and that’s where the Peer Value comes from.

 I hadn't really thought into it quite that much.
 For the most part, and certainly in the earlier days, I was just plugging away at my own revival and helping out where I could along the way.
 But, when put into that context, I can see how my own progression can have a positive impact on others.
 Whether intentional, or not, my actions, associations, and involvement in the community does put me in a peer role position.